yangyunhai/etab-Image/README-EN.md

 ![3](https://Etab图床.pages.dev/file/bae511fb116b034ef9c14.png)

 ### Limitations
-1. Since the image files are actually stored in Telegraph, Telegraph limits the size of uploaded images to a maximum of 5MB
+1. Since the image files are actually stored in limits the size of uploaded images to a maximum of 5MB

 2. Due to the use of Cloudflare's network, the loading speed of images may not be guaranteed in some areas.